okeyubah/okeyubah.github.io/_posts/2021-06-25-datatypes.md

 Page 29 - Primitive Data Types

 Don't let the word "primitive" bamboozle you here.
-It is just the way that textbooks refer to the kind of information that pops up in your head whenever the word "data" is mentioned:
+It is just the way that textbooks refer to the kind of classification that pops up in your head whenever the word "data" is mentioned:
 - the age of a student (int)
 - the amount of money that is left in your bank account (double)
 - the type of data that could be used to express Nigeria's population (long)